mediacloud/newsscribe-ansible/README.md

 ### make test

-Run molecule test (create four node ES cluster using Docker);
+Run `molecule test` (create four node ES cluster using Docker);
-must be run as root, or maybe a user in the docker group.
+must be run as root.

 The only red output you should see are a few WARNING messages at the beginning and end.

+There is no provision for per-user or staging realms: only one user can run tests on a given docker host system!

 ### es-install.sh

 Script to run ansible to install ES cluster, runs es-install.yml playbook.
+Passes any command line arguments to `ansible-playbook` command.

+Possible arguments for check before running: `--syntax-check`, `--check`, `--list-hosts`, `--list-tasks` (see https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_intro.html)

+When running for real, can specify `--verbose`.
+Also `--timeout` and/or `--tags` could possibly be helpful in a pinch.

 ### es-inventory.yml